is a Type 1 civilisation on the Kardashev scale

 of these minor planets are being hollowed out, their interiors converted

-into enormous power plants, habitats or scientific stations.
+into enormous power plants, scientific stations, or utopian habitats.

 Jupiter is gaining a steady influx of prospectors – led by cyborgs and